 Check your current account

-It's worth noting that while many insurers will allow customers to add home emergency cover to their existing policy, you should also check the small if you pay a monthly fee for a packaged or “added value” account, this may well be one of the benefits offered.
+It's worth noting that while many insurers will allow customers to add home emergency cover to their existing policy, you should also check the small if you pay a monthly fee for a packaged or “added value” account.

 Should I pay for a policy?